-Pursuant to article L214-8-7 of the French monetary and financial code, the management company may temporarily suspend the redemption of units or the issue of new units by the Fund when exceptional circumstances and the interests of the unitholders so require.
+In accordance with Article L. 214-8-7 of the French Monetary and Financial Code the redemption of units by the Fund as well as the issue of new units may be suspended on a temporary basis by the management company in exceptional circumstances and if this is deemed necessary to protect the interests of unitholders.

-If the net assets of the FCP have fallen below the minimum threshold set by the regulations, no redemptions may be carried out.
+If the net assets of the Fund have fallen below the minimum threshold set by the regulations, no redemptions can be carried out.